Straight up, guv! Would I lie to you?

 Disney's drive to mine its past creative heights, in place of anything truly original, continues unbounded.
 This time, it's the turn of Pixar's Toy Story franchise to(more…)

-give it upfor the house of mouse.
+give it upfor the House of Mouse.
 Lightyear is the origins story behind the toy voiced by Tim Allen.
-And it's the film that Andy watched, sometime in the early '90s, that made him covet his very own Buzz Lightyear.
+And it's the film that Andy watched in the early '90s, that made him covet his very own Buzz Lightyear toy.

 - All I want for Christmas is your royalties